kbob/kerfburn/doc/dev/specificode.md

 ## Enqueue Action

-An action is enqueued to be performed when the previous action completes.
+These actions must be enqueued for execution.
+When an enqueued action is executed, its timing is precisely controlled.

+If the queue is empty when an action is enqueued, it begins executing immediately.
+The queue can not be paused and resumed -- it executes until it is empty.

+Enqueued actions are executed in order, with no pauses between.
+The front end is expected to decompose complex motions into several S-code actions.
+The back end will execute them continuously..

-Most actions require implicit parameters.
+Most enqueued actions require implicit parameters.
 Those will be taken from the values of the variables at the time the action is enqueued.
 An action is represented by the letter 'Q' and one other letter.

 ### Actions

 #### Qd &mdash; Dwell

 Stop movement for a specified time.
 If a laser is selected and the laser mode is continuous, continue to fire at the current power level.
 If the mode is timed pulse, pulse at the current rate.
+If the mode is distance pulse, the laser will not fire more than once at the dwell location.

 Implicit Parameters